The information on the Medical Costs Finder is a guide only and should not be used as a quote or medical diagnosis.

 Start searching now

 Search for medical services, specialities or MBS items.
-You can also browse the list of procedures, specialties, and services to find what you are looking for.
+View typical fees and costs for available services.
 Helpful information is available on each page so you can get the most out of this tool.

 If you cannot find a service, more services will be added over time.